|

 their first preference – which is all they are

-selection of representatives.
-Votes may be split
+of representatives.
+The overall votes may be split

 across several candidates with similar views,